2020 Tour de Big Bear – Saturday, September 19th

-Join us on Saturday, August 1, 2020 for the Tour de Big Bear, Southern California’s favorite ride!
+Join us for the Tour de Big Bear, Southern California’s favorite ride!
 The Tour de Big Bear features legendary aid stations, beautiful mountain scenery and spectacular summer weather.
 With 25, 50, 70, 106 and 109 mile courses, there’s a route for every cycling enthusiast!
 And yes we have awards for timed climbs and much more!

 The Tour de Big Bear Start/Finish line and Big Bear Cycling Expo is located at the corner of Village Drive and Pine Knot Avenue.
 Rider check-in and late registration is located within the Expo area.